smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnAppRegistered/index.md

     * `SubscribeButton`
     * `SubscibeVehicleData`

+If HMI responds with any kind of error or does not respond to any requests sent during resumption, SDL must revert already restored data with appropriate RPCs:

+  * `DeleteCommand`
+  * `DeleteSubMenu`
+  * `DeleteInteractionChoiceSet`
+  * `ResetGlobalProperties`
+  * `UnsubscribeButton`
+  * `UnsubscribeVehicleData`

+_Note:_ In the case some subscription data is already used by other applications, this means that the subscription is actual and SDL must not send unsubscribe requests to HMI.

 If the application does NOT resume data successfully:

   * SDL will provide `OnAppRegistered` with `resumeVrGrammars`:`false` or no resume parameter at all.